 For example, a Marketer may wish to run the Expiring Contracts report to gather a list of Accounts with expiring commodity pricing contracts.
 They can then load these Accounts’ Utility Account IDs into the proper Status Import column to assign an Account Status of “Contract Expiring,” and configure this status internally for “Notice to Rep.” In this way, the import automatically facilitates notification of all Sales Reps of Accounts whose contracts are about to expire.

-It’s all about efficiency born of technology – it’s all about Safari Suite for retail energy marketing.
+It’s all about efficiency born of technology – it’s all about Safari Suite data imports for energy marketers.